dafer45/TBTK/doc/mainpage.md

 TBTK is a C++ library for modeling and solving second quantized Hamiltonians.
 A flexible indexing scheme allows for general models to be setup with little effort, and a variety of solution methods are implemented in natively available solvers.
 The aim is to provide flexible and well thought through data structures that combines the efficiency of C++ with high level abstraction that allows developers to focus their attention on physics rather than numerics.
-In this way TBTK is intended to facilitate both the investigation of specific physical question as well as enabling rapid development of completely new methods.
+Thereby facilitating both the investigation of specific physical question as well as enabling rapid development of completely new methods.

 To get started, see the [installation instructions](@ref InstallationInstructions), the [manual](@ref Manual), and the [tutorials](@ref Tutorials).